sathome78/exchange-scheme-migration-service/README.md

 - `up-migrate (develop):`

-Process of migration to database deployed in docker container.
+Process of migration to locally deployed database.
 Each time migrations roll data into the database schema (without process of cleaning).

 **Property file:** application-up-migrate.properties

-**Docker compose file:** docker-compose.yml

 - `up-reset-migrate (develop):`

-Process of migration to database deployed in docker container.
+Process of migration to locally deployed database.
 Each time the database schema is cleaned and the migrations are re-rolled.

 **Property file:** application-up-reset-migrate.properties

-**Docker compose file:** docker-compose.yml

-- `remote-migrate (production):`
+- `remote-migrate (only for production):`

 Process of migration to remotely deployed database.
 Each time migrations roll data into the database schema (without process of cleaning).

 **Property file:** application-remote-migrate.properties

-# Process of up and down docker containers
+# Process of create database locally
-From project root directory invoke command
-- to up container with database `ENVIRONMENT=YOUR_ENVIRONMENT docker-compose up -d`
-- to down container with database
-`docker-compose down`
+Pay attention, before run application with chosen profile, you have to create database locally and add datasource configurations to application property file